sonic-net/SONiC/doc/recirculation-port/recirculation_port.md

 ## 1.3 Configuration of recirculation ports

-Recirculation ports are configured in port_config.ini just like front panel ports.
+Recirculation ports are configured in port_config.ini or platform.json just like front panel ports.
 In order to distinguish recirculation from front panel ports, the appropriate port role must be set for recirculation ports.
 The port role must indicate the intended use of a recirculation port.
 SONiC can discover all configured recirculation ports, based on their port roles, and use them appropriately.

 As of now, there are two use cases of recirculation ports: inband port [here](https://github.com/Azure/SONiC/blob/master/doc/voq/architecture.md), or features like Everflow that needs to recycle encapsulated packets to be routed to the egress ASIC [here](https://github.com/Azure/SONiC/pull/716/files).
 In order to ensure the right recirculation ports are used, we introduce two port roles, Inb and Rec, for the two use cases respectively.